rrailton/us-wildfires-and-drought/README.md

 ## Overview

-This projects explores the relationship between wildfires and drought in the US over the last 30 years using statistical analysis and logistic regression in R.
+This projects explores the relationship between wildfires and drought in the US over the last 30 years using statistical analysis and linear regression in R.
 It was completed as part of the Data Science & Data Analytics certificate program at UCSC Extension.
 Further details can be found in the pdf keynote presentation.